cj-hilder/ble-hr-tool/README.md

 Full licence texts:
 - Apache 2.0: [apache.org/licenses/LICENSE-2.0](https://www.apache.org/licenses/LICENSE-2.0) — also included in the project as `LICENSE`
 - CC BY 4.0: [creativecommons.org/licenses/by/4.0](https://creativecommons.org/licenses/by/4.0/) — also included in the project as `LICENSE-DOCS`

+**A note on the project name:** "Manawa Pace" is the name of this project, used by Chris Hilder.
+Apache 2.0 Section 6 does not grant permission to use this name, or related branding, in derivative works or to suggest endorsement.
+Forks and derivatives are welcome under the licence — please choose a different name for your fork.
+Mentioning "Manawa Pace" in attribution (e.g. "based on Manawa Pace by Chris Hilder") is the intended use and is fine.

 [![Apache 2.0](https://img.shields.io/badge/license--code-Apache%202.0-blue.svg)](https://www.apache.org/licenses/LICENSE-2.0) [![CC BY 4.0](https://licensebuttons.net/l/by/4.0/88x31.png)](https://creativecommons.org/licenses/by/4.0/)